Appointment of Directors in a Company

 (i) Additional Directors

-As a result, without an authority granted by the Articles, the Board cannot select new directors.
+As a result, granted by authority grant from the Board, the Articles cannot be amended to select new directors.
 The section applies to all enterprises, whether public or private.

 (ii) Filling up the Casual Vacancy

-In the event of any corporation, including a private company, Section 161(4), as modified by the Amendment Act, 2017, authorizes the Board to fill casual vacancies.
-A casual vacancy is one that occurs for reasons other than retirement or the end of an appointment’s term limit.
-Thus, if the office of any director appointed by the company in a general meeting is vacated before his term of office expires in the normal course, the resulting casual vacancy may be filled by the Board of Directors at a meeting of the Board, subject to any regulations in the articles of the company.
+In the event of any corporation, including a private company, Section 161(4), as modified by the Act, 17orizes the Board to fill casual vacancies.
+A casual vacancy occurs for reasons other than retirement or the end of an appointment’s term limit.
+Thus, if the office of any director appointed by the company in a general meeting is vacated before their term of office expires in the normal course, the resulting casual vacancy may be filled by the Board of Directors at a meeting of the Board, subject to any regulations in the articles of the company.

 (iii) Alternate Directors

-No one may serve as an alternate director for an independent director unless he is eligible to serve as an independent director under the requirements of this Act.
+No one may serve as an alternate director for an independent director unless they are eligible to serve as an independent director under the requirements of the Directors.

 The notion of a resident director was introduced in the Companies Act of 2013.
-Section 149, sub-section (3), states that every firm must have at least one director who spent at least one hundred and eighty-two days / 182 days in India during the preceding fiscal year.
+Section 149, sub-section (1) states that every firm must have at least one Director who has been a director for at least one hundred eighty-two days (182 days) in India during the preceding fiscal year.

 However, if a firm is freshly formed, the requirement will apply proportionally at the end of the fiscal year in which it is formed.